-The factory service will focus on a “better safe than sorry” approach.
-Although it will ensure that the watch is water-resistant and has no scratches or worn components, this doesn’t mean that the result will be any good.
+The factory service focuses on a “better safe than sorry” approach.
+Although it will ensure that the watch is water resistant and has no scratches or worn parts, this doesn’t mean that the result will be good.

-It will result in a watch of hardly any collectible value, because of all the replaced or excessively polished case parts.
-Not to mention the DON bezel (if it originally had a DON) replaced with a DNN, and that lovely, patinated dial replaced with a service dial identical to the one found on modern Speedmasters.
+It will result in a watch without any collectible value, because of all the replaced or excessively polished case parts.
+Not to mention, the DON bezel (if it originally had a DON) was replaced with a DNN, and that lovely, patinated dial was replaced with a service dial identical to the one found on modern Speedmasters.

-In the end, this watch will not look even close to the one you handed over.
+In the end, this watch won’t look even close to the one you handed over.

 Which is a better choice, the sapphire crystal version, or the hesalite?

-Define “better.”
-If you intend to keep it looking pretty, sapphire, but keep in mind, that the “scratch-resistant” capability of these crystals is a bit of an illusion.
+That depends on what you think is “better.”
+If you want to keep it looking pretty, sapphire, but keep in mind that the “scratch-resistant” capability of these crystals is an illusion.
 While the sapphire alone is hard to scratch, that’s not the case with the external anti-reflective coating.

-Sapphire does chip and shatter, so all the stories about it being “almost indestructible” belong to the realm of fairy tales.
-When it’s sapphire crystal versus a pavement slab or a brick wall, the slab or the wall will obviously win.
+Sapphire does chip and shatter, so the stories about it being “almost indestructible” are exaggerated.
+When it’s sapphire crystal versus a pavement slab or a brick wall, the slab or the wall always wins.

-If it’s to be practical, go with hesalite.
-Hesalite might have cracks in it and scratches on it after impact, but unless it’s loose, it still protects the dial.
-At least it will against dust, and – slightly – against humidity.
+If you want it to be practical, go with hesalite.
+Hesalite can have cracks and scratches, but unless it’s loose, it still protects the dial.
+At least it will protect against dust, and – slightly – against humidity.
 When it breaks, however, you’d better have it replaced as soon as possible.

-When it comes to aesthetics, hesalite is often the preferred choice, as the anti-reflective coating on the sapphire crystal tends to cause a “milky ring effect” around the dial.
-It looks bad on photos, looks better in person, some won’t mind it, but if you suffer from even the lightest form of OCD, then it will likely bother you.
+When it comes to looks, hesalite is often the preferred choice, because the anti-reflective coating on the sapphire crystal causes a “milky ring effect” around the dial.
+It looks terrible in photos, but it looks better in person.

-The effect of the bezel appearing to be almost an extension of the dial will no longer be there with the sapphire crystal, so it’s no “perfectionist’s paradise.”
+The effect that the bezel appears to be an extension of the dial will be gone with the sapphire crystal, so it’s no “perfectionist’s paradise.”